ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 ## 2. Add some styles

-**Note:** all `--sap*` CSS variables are maintained by SAP Design team and commonly used by apps and UI frameworks to implement the SAP themes.
-They are  included and part of the underlying UI5 Web Components framework and available for usage.
+**Note:** all `--sap*` CSS variables are maintained by the SAP Design team and commonly used by apps and UI frameworks to implement the SAP themes.
+They are included as part of the underlying UI5 Web Components framework and are available for usage.

 <br>